jasonpatrickellykrause/istio-training/labs/9-vm-workloads.md

 root-cert.pem                                        100% 1094    23.5KB/s   00:00
 ```

-2. SSH into the instance and copy the root certificate to `/etc/certs`:
+2. SSH into the instance and copy the root certificate to `/etc/certs` (you can use the comamnd from the instance details page in the SSH dropdown):

 ```bash
 sudo mkdir -p /etc/certs